k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 # The Agentic Flow: Core Concepts and Execution Model

 An agentic workflow is typically composed of several core steps.
-This article describes a recommended flow within the AI Fusion agent framework. an agentic workflow is built as Broadway flow at the project's implementation.
+This article describes a recommended flow within the AI Fusion agent framework.
+An agentic workflow is built as Broadway flow at the project's implementation.

 The flow's high-level steps are as follows (numbers and signs correspond to the below diagram):